 I’ve presented separately on the topics of creativity and cognitive science at SXSWedu, NAIS, the College Board, the OECD, and elsewhere here in the US and abroad.

-I serve on the Advisory Board for SXSWedu and the Center for Curriculum Redesign.
+I serve on the Advisory Board for SXSWedu, the Center for Curriculum Redesign, and the Middle States Association Responsible AI in Learning.

-Prior to my current time at Deerfield, I lived in New York City, where I was a musician, composer, writer, political organizer, grad student, and general enthusiast of life.
+For four years I lived in New York City, where I was a musician, composer, writer, political organizer, grad student, and general enthusiast of life.
+I am presently working on a full length musical set in a school.

-I welcome feedback, comments, or criticism.
-Everything is a work in progress in the digital age, and we only benefit from extending the discourse.
-Thanks for your contributions to the conversation.
+I love meeting people and learning from them.
+We and everything are all works in progress.
+Especially in the digital age, we only benefit from extending the discourse.
+Thanks for your contributions.

-For more information on my work, visit my home page.
+For more information on my work, visit my home page or LinkedIn.

 Peter Nilsson